-I’ve officially cracked the code on the most creamy mashed potatoes recipe on the planet!
-You’re welcome.
-It involves a little thing called Mascarpone cheese (don’t let the name scare you off) which is my key ingredient to get these potatoes extra fluffy and creamy.
+I've officially cracked the code on the most creamy Mashed Potatoes recipe on the planet!
+You're welcome.
+It involves a little thing called Mascarpone cheese (don't let the name scare you off) which is my key ingredient to get these potatoes extra fluffy and creamy.
+Yes there is stuffing, yes there is the turkey brine, but this might be the most important dish for your thanksgiving table.
+Or serve as a side to my epic Chicken Pot Pie recipe.
+Insane!

 Mashed Potatoes are an essential part of Thanksgiving!
-They’re right up there with a Herb Roasted Turkey.
-As “important” as the turkey might be, we really need to really honest with ourselves… it’s all about the potatoes and the gravy.
-This Mascarpone Mashed Potatoes recipe is a game changer as they are fluffy, laced with cheese and taste like heaven… but imagine them doused with a giant spoonful of the Gravy from the Herb Roasted Turkey!!!!
-It’s like the most amazing date you’ve ever gone on in your life.
-Cheese, herbs, potatoes, and more cheese… I mean, what else in life could you possible ask for?
-Let’s cover the FAQ’s for this mashed potatoes recipe?
+Whether you are doing the whole Herb Roasted Turkey or making Thanksgiving Turkey Meatballs instead, these potatoes are a must either way.
+We really need to be honest with ourselves... it's all about the potatoes and the gravy.
+This Mascarpone Mashed Potatoes recipe is a game changer as they are fluffy, laced with cheese and taste like heaven... but imagine them doused with a giant spoonful of the Gravy from the Herb Roasted Turkey with some cranberry sauce!!!!
+But!
+This recipe is not just for Thanksgiving.
+Make these any time of year and serve it with so many recipes.
+(Hint: you need to make these alongside my epic Garlic Butter Steak Bites.
+Truly a match made in Heaven.)
+It's like the most amazing date you've ever gone on in your life.
+Cheese, herbs, potatoes, and more cheese...
+I mean, what else in life could you possible ask for?
+Let's cover the FAQ's for this mashed potatoes recipe?

 Do I need a potato ricer?